Timmoth/AsyncMonolith/README.md

 ## Notes
 - The background services wait for `AsyncMonolithSettings.ProcessorMaxDelay` seconds before fetching another batch of messages.
 If a full batch is fetched, the delay is reduced to `AsyncMonolithSettings.ProcessorMinDelay` seconds between cycles.
-- Configuring concurrent consumer / scheduled message processors will throw a startup exception when using `DbType.Ef` (due to no built in support for row level locking)
+- Configuring concurrent consumer / scheduled message processors will throw a startup exception when using AsyncMonolith.Ef (due to no built in support for row level locking)

 ## Contributing